 Please be advised an individual appointment is required for each applicant.
 Please note that first time and child applications can be more complex, so please allow more time.

 The Embassy is now also accepting adult and child renewal passport applications by post.
 Further information can be found under the relevant tabs (adults or children).

-Various changes to Australian Passport applications and applicable fees have taken effect in 2016.
-Details of these changes can be found below.
+Various changes to Australian Passport applications and applicable fees can be found below.